 - Remove the pork from the slow cooker and place on a clean chopping board.

-- Remove any fat from the pork and then by simply using two forks pull the pork apart.
+- Remove any excess fat from the pork and then by simply using two forks pull the pork apart.

 - Lastly, you can either combine the pork with the sauce in the slow cooker or instead use a bought or homemade BBQ sauce.
 I prefer a smokey BBQ sauce but it is entirely up to you.